groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 ### org.eclipse.jdt.core

 This project is a patched version of the Eclipse JDT plug-in that hooks core low-level support for the Groovy language into JDT, since JDT does not provide extension support for this kind of integration.
-See the LanguageSupportFactory class references (and other classes from �groovy� folder under this project) in the project to locate integration points.
+See the LanguageSupportFactory class references (and other classes from 'groovy' folder under this project) in the project to locate integration points.
 Issues noticed in Java tooling may sometimes be caused by Groovy-Eclipse because of this project.

 ### org.eclipse.jdt.groovy.core